All Episodes

 But the thing about this is that they say, they admit that even if we implement every carbon emission program designed to stop it, it won't matter.

-I mean this it listen to this.
+I mean, this, listen to this.

 The planet will warm by 6.3 degrees Fahrenheit by the end of the century, even if the world's leaders fulfill their most ambitious climate pledges.

-A much faster and broader scale of change than forecast just two years ago, according to a report released yesterday by the UN Environment Program.
+A much faster and broader scale of change than forecast just two years ago, according to a report released yesterday by the U.N.
+Environment Program.

 I don't know about you, but out in Los Angeles, the weather forecasters couldn't even get yesterday right.

-And these guys are now talking About the end of the century.
+And these guys are now talking about the end of the century.

 But even if we implement everything, it won't matter.